-Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the ADSs, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the ADSs.
+Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our ADSs, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the ADSs.
 As a result, the price of the ADSs may be higher than the price that otherwise might exist in the open market.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
-These transactions may be effected on the Nasdaq Global Market, in the over-the-counter market or otherwise.
+These transactions may be effected on [New York Stock Exchange/Nasdaq Stock Market], in the over-the-counter market or otherwise.

-We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately .
+We[and the selling shareholders] estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$.

-We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.
+We[and the selling shareholders] have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.